 Guglielmo Marconi’s biography reveals an incredible link with the creators of one of the world’s most famous Irish whiskeys.

-World Radio Day 2018 is upon us and what better way to celebrate than with a look at the incredible Irish connections of radio inventor Guglielmo Marconi and his mother’s famous family.
-Yes, World Radio Day on February 13 is a day made for the Irish, who have a great fondness for radio, maybe because of our great fondness for chatting and talking.
+National Radio Day is upon us and what better way to celebrate than with a look at the incredible Irish connections of radio inventor Guglielmo Marconi and his mother’s famous family.
+Yes, National Radio Day on August 20 is a day made for the Irish, who have a great fondness for radio, maybe because of our great fondness for chatting and talking.

 The invention of the radio changed the world completely and you may be surprised to learn that Marconi’s mother was, in fact, a member of the Jameson family.

 Yes, Annie Jameson, married to Giuseppe Marconi was the granddaughter of John Jameson who founded the famous Irish whiskey distillers Jameson & Sons in Dublin in the 1780s.